ralsina/sixteen/README.md

 Sixteen is a Crystal library to access Base-16 theme data.

-It embeds the whole base16 theme set, so you can use it in your applications without having to track things down and carry them around (the bad news: it adds about .5MB to your binary).
+It embeds the whole base16 theme set (300+ themes), so you can use it in your applications without having to track things down and carry them around (the bad news: it adds about .6MB to your binary).

 For more information on base16, check [Tinted Theming](https://github.com/tinted-theming/home)